-After formation of the p-n junction, a potential barrier arises across the junction which opposes further charge flow through the junction.
+After the formation of the p-n junction, a potential barrier arises across the junction which opposes further charge flow through the junction.
 At equilibrium, there will be no current crossing the junction.
 Now, to get current through the junction carriers need sufficient energy to overcome the potential barrier at the junction and this energy can be supplied by applying an external voltage across the p-n junction.
-The process of applying the external voltage across the p-n junction is known as biasing.
+The process of applying the external voltage across the p-n junction is known as bias.
 A p-n junction can have two types of biasing – Forward bias and Reverse bias.

 Forward Bias of p-n junction diode with circuit diagram:

-If we connect the positive terminal of a battery with the p-side of the diode and negative terminal of the battery with the n-side of the diode, then the biasing is called Forward bias.
+If we connect the positive terminal of a battery with the p-side of the diode and the negative terminal of the battery with the n-side of the diode, then the biasing is called Forward bias.
 Forward Bias (FB) allows the majority carriers to go forward i.e., when the diode is in forward bias, electrons will move from n-side to p-side and holes will move from the p-side to the n-side across the junction.
 In Forward Bias,

 - Huge current flows across the junction